andreasjordan/demos/PSAutoLab/README.md

 ### Setup the lab

-I use the [PowerShellLab](https://github.com/pluralsight/PS-AutoLab-Env/blob/master/Configurations/PowerShellLab/Instructions.md) configuration.
+I use a special configuration SqlServerLab, which is based on the [PowerShellLab](https://github.com/pluralsight/PS-AutoLab-Env/blob/master/Configurations/PowerShellLab/Instructions.md) configuration.
 See details about the configuration on the linked Github page.

+What I've changed from PowerShellLab to SqlServerLab:

+- SRV2 has no webserver
+- SRV3 is joined to the domain

+To use the configuration, just download the folder SqlServerLab to the configuration folder of PSAutoLab (should be C:\Autolab\Configurations).

-I use the script ```00_setup_lab.ps1``` to setup the lab and install the latest windows updates in one step.
+I use the script ```00_setup_lab.ps1``` to setup the lab and install the latest windows updates in one step, but you can only run the installation with ```-InstallOnly``` or only install the latest windows updates with ```-PatchOnly```.

 The script helps solving the following problems: